Mine existing gold in the hills and strengthen PR value propositions for your partners and clients

 Also influencing this Social Capital Byte…

-Around the same time as writing the NGO report, I read and commented on a post by Valeria Maltoni (one of Neal Schaffer’s Top 10 Social Media Blogs to Follow in 2012 and a personal thought leader and influencer for me), Does Sharing Mean Endorsing?
+Around the same time as writing the NGO report, I read and commented on a post by Valeria Maltoni (one of Neal Schaffer’s and a personal thought leader and influencer for me), Does Sharing Mean Endorsing?

 Ongoing sharing of existing or past partners’ social media accounts seems like an authentic, no-brainer endorsement of the relationships.
 Just be sure to get opt-in permission, so it’s not perceived as unauthorized “scraping” of social capital!